rmarder/libramnet/README.md

 This library is not thread safe.
 You have been warned.

-See the source code for function prototypes and usage.
+See the source code for function prototypes and usage. test.cpp contains example usage of everything.

 Requires at least a C++11 compiler or better to build.